Skip to main content

 Availability

-Google Analytics Settings
+Google Universal Analytics Settings

-Implement Google Analytics
+Implement Google Universal Analytics

-To implement Google Analytics through Google Tag Manager (GTM) for your ConvertPlus and InLine Checkout, follow these steps:
+To implement Google Universal Analytics through Google Tag Manager (GTM) for your ConvertPlus and InLine Checkout, follow these steps:

 1. In your browser window, navigate to Tag manager → All accounts.